 An automatic dual-zone climate controlled air conditioning system is standard on the Limited; SR5 and Trail Edition have manual climate control.

-Three 12-volt outlets are located in the glove box, the center console sack, and the cargo area.
+Three 12-volt outlets are located in the glove box, the center console, and the cargo area.
 Optional 120-volt AC outlets, useful for charging batteries or running appliances at the campsite, are located in the center console box and cargo area.